 Practice, practice, and more practice is needed when students learn to measure.
 It is helpful if there is a line showing students where to measure when they learn how to use a ruler.
 Once your students become proficient at measuring, give them pictures without a line.

 Treasure boxes is another tip that I continued to use – no matter what curriculum I used.
 Treasure boxes can be any small container.
 I prefer Ziplock containers because they come in a variety of sizes and have colorful lids.

 - I used the color of the lid to organize my groups.
 Different teams used different colored treasure boxes each day.

 - It is helpful to have defined workspace if your students use the treasure boxes in a small area like their table.
 You can use a small piece of felt or shelf liner (see picture below).
 I found the shelf liner at Dollar Tree.
 Each roll has 60 inches.
 I got six workspaces out of one roll (10 inches).

 - Train your students to put the lid under the box, next to the workspace.

 You can add anything to the boxes that you like.
 Send home a note to parents and ask for their help in organizing your treasure boxes.
 Ask for a variety of materials like:

 - Popsicle sticks

-Black History Month unit, you know that Dr. George Grant invented the golf tee.
+If you use my Black History Month unit, you know that Dr. George Grant invented the golf tee.
 Add golf tees to one of your treasure boxes.
 Students can make patterns, shapes, or spell words with golf tees.